How to Annotate YouTube Videos Like Articles

 By tagging different sections of the video and adding context, your text annotations allow you to organize and retrieve your insights efficiently.

 Web Highlights makes this process simple and intuitive by activating directly on YouTube.
-You don’t need to leave the video or switch to another app; just only have to open the video transcript and start highlighting.
-You can also save the video link as a bookmark in your Web Highlights app.
+Once the extension is installed, it detects YouTube videos automatically and enables the annotation features right in the browser.
+You don’t need to leave the video or switch to another app; just click on the video transcript and start highlighting or save the entire video in your Web Highlights app to create notes from scratch.

 From there, you can add highlights, tag moments, and organize everything right within your YouTube experience.
 This makes video annotations accessible and easy to use for anyone looking to improve their learning from YouTube videos.